owntracks/recorder/README.md

 ### Browser API keys

 In order to use the Recorder's maps and views, you have to obtain a [Google API "Browser key"](https://developers.google.com/maps/documentation/javascript/get-api-key).
-You then pass this key to your Recorder invocation.
+You then pass this key to your Recorder by configuring it in the defaults configuration file or by overriding that with the option:

 ```bash
 $ ot-recorder --browser-apikey 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' ...